Legendrian torus knots in lens spaces: Legendrian torus knots in lens spaces

-The \emph{rational rotation number} $rot(L)$ of an oriented rationally null-homolo-gous Legendrian knot $L$ of order $r$ can be computed as the winding number of $TL$ after trivializing the contact structure along a rational Seifert surface for $L$ divided by $r$.
+where $l = ra + \frac{rb}{p}q$. \end{proof} The \emph{rational rotation number} $\mbox{\tt rot}_{\mathbb{Q}}(L)$ of an oriented rationally null-homologous Legendrian knot $L$ of order $r$ is defined as the winding number of $TL$ after trivializing the contact structure along a rational Seifert surface for $L$ divided by $r$.

+Let $\L$ be an oriented Legendrian torus knot of order $r$ with maximal rational Thurston-Bennequin invariant that sits on a convex Heegaard torus $T$.
+In what follows, we will explain how to compute the rational rotation number of $\L$ in a similar way as Etnyre and Honda computed for Legendrian torus knots in the standard tight $S^3$, \cite{EH}.